The-Marcy-Lab-School/se-unit-5/lesson-3-forms/practice-set/exercises.md

 Display the result of the calculation in the paragraph tag.
 If the user enters an invalid operator, display an error message letting them know to change the operator.

 5. Build a simple ToDo-List application.
 The app will not have persistence - i.e., each time the user refreshes, they will get a blank list.
 The application should include a form for the user to enter a new todo.
 Submitting the form should add the list item to an unordered list on the page.
-See below for a basic example.
+See [here](http://expalmer.github.io/todo-list-vanilla-js/) for a basic example.

 **BONUS**: Use the Object-Oriented domain model you created in Unit 4 to keep track of the list of ToDos.